box/developer.box.com/guides/metadata/fields/multi-select.md

 Editing an option of a `multiSelect` field can be achieved through the `editMultiSelectOption` operation.
-The operation expects the `fieldKey` to be set  to the key of the `multiSelect` field to change, and an `multiSelectOptionKey` to be set to the key of the field option.
+The operation expects the `fieldKey` to be set  to the key of the `multiSelect` field to change, and a `multiSelectOptionKey` to be set to the key of the field option.
 Finally, it expects a `data` object with the new `key` of the field option.